gu, is a command-line utility to install and manage optional GraalVM language runtimes and utilities.

 GraalVM Updater will use the URL defined by

-GRAALVM_CATALOG in preference to
+GRAALVM_CATALOG in preference to the builtin ones.

 Installation from Local Components Collection